Tecdiary/mps-guide/v1/install/service.md

 # Installation Service

-#### We recommend that you perform installation service yourself.
+### We recommend that you perform installation as mentioned in this guide yourself.

-In case you want to request installation service, please make the payment for installation fee of [\$40](https://www.paypal.me/tecdiary/40usd) by PayPal.
-If you don't have PayPal account or need to pay by credit card, you can email to support@tecdiary.com with your First Name, Last Name, Email, Country, State, ZIP/Postal Code and Company name (company name is optional).
-We will send you payment request so that you can pay with credit/debit card.
+In case you want to request installation service, please [open support ticket](https://tecdiary.net/support/tickets/new) for installation request.
+It will cost you [\$40](https://tecdiary.net/support/tickets/new)

-Once payment sent, you can email your `License Key`/`Purchase Code`, `Server Details` (access to files and database) with login credentials.
+Please don't forget to provide all the details such as `License Key`/`Purchase Code`, `Server Details` (access to files and database) with login credentials and desired path to install the item.
 We will required 1 working day to complete the installation.
 Once done, you will replied with all the details to get you started with your new business application.

-_In case we have any server configuration issue, we might need to work with your host/server admin to resolve it and this time doesn't count in the installation deadline._
+**_In case we have any server configuration issue, we might need to work with your host/server admin to resolve it and this time doesn't count in the installation deadline._**

-If you have any question or require further information, you can email to support@tecdiary.com
+If you have any question or require further information, you should ask support question at [support portal](https://tecdiary.net/support)